Smirk launched as the first independent social media agency in OKC.

 Smirk moves into its first brick & mortar office in Automobile Alley.

 On March 22, Mike is a featured speaker at OKC’s second annual M3 Marketing Conference.
-In the fall, Allie is a founding member of a local professional group for digital marketers, OKC Social.
-On December 3, Stephanie Bice, Smirk’s then-director of business development, declares her candidacy for Oklahoma State Senate.
+In the fall, Allie is a founding member of the first local professional group for digital marketers, OKC Social.

-SEPTEMBER: Facebook launches Ad Analytics and Boosts, allowing pages to reach and target more users and get detailed analytics
+SEPTEMBER: Facebook launches Ad Analytics and Boosts, allowing pages to target more users and get detailed metrics

 NOVEMBER 6: Twitter goes public

 Smirk moves into a new office in the Kamp's 1910 building.

 On January 15, Mike is a featured speaker at the NCAA National Convention.
 On April 9, Smirk integrates Slack into daily team communication, ending the world’s longest group text message thread.
 In November, Smirk expands its service offerings to include SEO and digital advertising services.
 On November 2, Smirk partners with Downtown OKC, Inc., providing social media management and consulting for multiple downtown districts.
 At Smirk’s annual Christmas party, Mike receives the greatest gift of all time, “Social Media Marketing for Dummies.”

 FEBRUARY 26: Black/Blue, White/Gold Dress